zkrising/Tachi/docs/docs/codebase/structure/style.md

 ## Prettier Rules

-- 4 Spaces Indenting.
+- Tab Indenting.

-I'd prefer to use tabs, honestly, but Prettier and JSDoc like to align things with spaces and it messes with them.
+<del>I'd prefer to use tabs, honestly, but Prettier and JSDoc like to align things with spaces and it messes with them.</del>

+It turns out there's only one rare scenario where prettier mixes tabs and spaces (Rare as in, it happens once in an obscure place in the entire codebase), so we've switched to tabs.

 - Semicolons.